techguyseli/hotel-io/PLANING.md

 :---:|:---:|:---:
 31/10/2022 | 30/01/2023 | 3 months
 ## Micro View
-**Note :** A task group is a group of tasks that should be started asynchronously (meaning in the same time), unless the start date indicates otherwise.
+**Note :** A task group is a group of tasks that should be started asynchronously (meaning in the same time), unless the start date indicates otherwise.<br>
 For example all tasks in the task group 1 should start at the same time, with the exception of the second task that should start after the first task is finished, because the first task is a dependency for the second task.
 Task group | Element | Description | Start Date | End Date | N° Of Days | Status
 :---:|:---:|:---:|:---:|:---:|:---:|:---: